Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 See below for the full list of convars that are added or modified by Custom Roles for TTT.
 For default TTT settings, see [here](https://www.troubleinterroristtown.com/config/settings/).

-Add any of the following that you want to change to your server.cfg (for dedicated servers) or listenserver.cfg (for peer-to-peer servers):
+Add any of the following that you want to change to your server.cfg (for dedicated servers) or listenserver.cfg (for peer-to-peer servers) in the cfg folder of your Garry's Mod install:

 ```cpp
 // ----------------------------------------